 - It will not help you reinstate a suspended driver’s license under California Penal Code (CPC) §1203.4.

-- It will not restore your right to own a gun if it was stripped as part of a felony proceeding.
+- It will not restore rights to own a gun stripped as part of a felony proceeding.

-- It does not remove the “points” that a DUI puts on your license.
+- It does not remove the “points” a DUI puts on your license.

 Eligibility for Expunging a DUI from Your Record